-Every student entering Oregon Tech born on or after January 1, 1957 and taking at least 6 on campus credits must show documented proof of immunity to Measles-Mumps-Rubella (MMR).
+Every international student must show documented proof of immunity to Measles (or Measles-Mumps-Rubella, MMR).
 To satisfy this requirement, you must have:

-- Two documented doses of MMR vaccine on or after your first birthday and at least one month apart OR
+- Two documented doses of Measles (or Measles-Mumps-Rubella, MMR) vaccine on or after your first birthday and at least one month apart OR

 - Physician documentation of vaccinations OR